 Sannidhi of Dharparanyeswarar:

-It is at this place that Lord Shiva in the form of Lord Dharparanyeswarar showered Bramha the creator with blessings.
-Holy saints like Sambandar, Appar and Sundarar have sung praises of Lord Dharparaneswarar.
+It is at this place that Lord Shiva in the form of Lord Dharbaranyeswarar showered Bramha the creator with blessings.
+Holy saints like Sambandar, Appar and Sundarar have sung praises of Lord Dharbaraneswarar.

 This Goddess at Thirunallar temple is considered the very life of Saiva cult and is hence known as Parameshwari.
 This is one of the Shakti Peetams.

 Other Sannidhis at Thirunallar Temple:

-Vidangar Sannidhi: There are a total of seven Thiyagar temples dedicated to Lord Thiyagarajar also known as Vidnaga temples.
-Thirunallar temple is one amongst these seven vidanga temples.
+Vidangar Sannidhi: There are seven Thiyagar temples dedicated to Lord Thiyagarajar and these are known as Vidnaga temples.
+Thirunallar temple is one amongst these seven.
 The other six temples are situated at Thiruvavur, Thiru Nagaikaronam, Thirukavil, Thirukolil, Thiruvoimur and Thirumaraikodu.

-According to popular legend it was Adhi Vinayakar who supported king Nala with financial assistance when he modified and improved the temple.
+According to popular legend, it was Adhi Vinayakar who supported the Nishada King Nala with financial assistance when he modified and improved the temple.

-Sixty three Nayanmars Sannidhi (sixty three Shivite Saints):
+Sixty-three Nayanmars Sannidhi (sixty-three Shivite Saints):

-Besides them, the idols of the sixty three Nayanmars are located.
+Besides them, the idols of the sixty-three Nayanmars are located.
 The details of each Saint like his name, birth star etc are indicated behind the idols.